bclipp/streaming_data_postgresql/README.md

   * Spark Streaming

 Major Benifits of Kafka Connect
-* Connector ecosystem is very large, so no code required.
+* Source and Sink Connector ecosystem is very large, so no code required you can connect just about anything to anything.
 * Scales as needed with little effort
 * Platform neutral
 * For this project the output can be in a JSON, Avro , or Parquet format which can handle schema changes.